-There is a waiting list for plots, and if you would like to be put on the list, please contact the Plot Secretary, Sandra Chilton – see Contact Us.
+There is a waiting list for plots, and if you would like to be put on the list, please contact the Secretary, Liz Hall – see Contact Us.

 Parking: There is a car park as well as parking spaces along the main access road.
-Please park diagonally to maximise space.
+Please park diagonally on site, to maximise space.

 Water: All plots are within reach of a water tank and tap and this year we have installed some extra ones to improve access to water, but we are always concerned not to waste water.
-The water bills are divided between all the plot-holders and the cost in 2105 is £2 per pole (£20 for a 10-pole plot).
+The water bills are divided between all the plot-holders.

 Toilet: we have also installed a permanent toilet with help from a grant from Awards for All.